-First off, at first, it’s useful to think of a side business as a hobby with benefits.
 Don’t worry too much about choosing the activity that will earn you a lot of money.

 Instead, start off by thinking about the things you enjoy doing.
 For example, my mother truly loves young children – babies and toddlers.
 Few things make her happier than rocking an infant to sleep.
 Thus, for a while, she’s considered opening up a very small in-home daycare, simply because she personally enjoys the experience so much.

 The Simple Dollar started off as a side business in a sense.
 I never anticipated it would earn very much money, but I knew that I enjoyed writing and felt I was at least moderately skilled at it.
 It was a great way to funnel my energies into something that could help others and might potentially earn a few dollars.

 Answer the question: What do you truly enjoy doing?

 Don’t answer this immediately – it’s much more effective to start a list and keep it over a period of time.
 Write your ideas down now, then leave the list out somewhere where you’ll routinely bump into it.

 Also, it doesn’t have to be something that others consider fun.
 It’s about what you enjoy doing.
 What things do you do that leave you feeling good after you do them?

 After a week or so, take a look at all of the things you’ve written down.
 Somewhere on that list is the perfect side business for you.
 The trick is finding it.